nandkishormundhe28/Recipe-Manager-Web-App/README.md

 yaml
 Copy code

-The app runs instantly in any modern browser.
+The app runs instantly in any modern browser or

 Website Link - https://nandkishormundhe28.github.io/Recipe-Manager-Web-App/